wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-network-traffic/includes/3-exercise-understand-throttling-in-microsoft-graph.md

 ## Create an Azure AD application

 Open a browser and navigate to the [Azure Active Directory admin center (https://aad.portal.azure.com)](https://aad.portal.azure.com).
-Sign in using a **Work or School Account**.
+Sign in using a **Work or School Account** that has global administrator rights to the tenancy.

 Select **Azure Active Directory** in the left-hand navigation.

   ![Screenshot of the App registrations](../media/aad-portal-home.png)

-Copy the Azure AD instance domain listed on the instance portal (highlighted above the name of the instance in the previous image).

 Select **Manage > App registrations** in the left-hand navigation.